-The 2016/17 season was the 15th year in which delivery of the commercial fishery was supported by industry funding arrangements between DFO and the PPFA (Section 8).
+The 2017/18 season was the 16th year in which delivery of the commercial fishery was supported by industry funding arrangements between DFO and the PPFA (Section 8).

 There is a limited trap fishery for Humpback Shrimp in Prince Rupert Harbour open from September 1 to December 31, annually, upon application.
 Prawns may not be retained in this fishery.
 Fish harvesters must arrange for in-season catch samples which are measured and sexed to improve biological knowledge of this stock.
-Seven vessels opted to fish in 2016.
-Preliminary Humpback Shrimp landings in 2016 were 20.8 t (not all logbooks available at time of publication).
-Masset Inlet in Haida Gwaii may open on request no earlier than May 1 (May 12 in 2016) to December 31 annually but commercial effort in this area is rare.
+Six vessels opted to fish in 2017.
+Preliminary Humpback Shrimp landings in 2017 were 17,298 kg (all logbooks not available at time of publication).
+Masset Inlet in Haida Gwaii may open on request for Humpback Shrimp but fishing in this area is rare.

-Sooke Harbour and Basin is open for Coonstripe Shrimp trap fishing from November 1 to December 31 annually but has received little to no effort since 2007.
-One vessel fished in 2016.
-This trap fishery uses original cedar lathe style traps.
+Sooke Harbour and Basin is open for Coonstripe Shrimp in the fall but has received little to no effort since 2007.

-Incidental Octopus retention is permitted in the prawn and shrimp trap fishery.
-Octopus landings in 2016 were 23.5 t (not all logbooks available at time of publication).
+Incidental octopus retention is permitted in the prawn and shrimp trap fishery.
+Octopus landings in 2017 are not yet available.
 The industry Caucus and the PPFA encourages all prawn and shrimp trap harvesters to accurately record octopus catch so that this privilege may be retained.